ubports/system-image/cli-manpage.rst

 -n, --dry-run
     Calculate and print the upgrade path, but do not download or apply it.

+--no-reboot
+    Downloads all files and prepares for a reboot into recovery, but doesn't actually issue the reboot.

 -v, --verbose
     Increase the logging verbosity.
 With one ``-v``, logging goes to the console in addition to the log file, and logging at ``INFO`` level is